Ruturajn/fetchit/README.md

 Finally, make sure, you add `~/.local/bin/` to `PATH`, if you haven't already.

 ### Building from Source

+First of all [install Rust](https://www.rust-lang.org/tools/install), then you can follow these steps,
 ```
 # Clone the git repo.
 $ git clone https://github.com/Ruturajn/fetchit.git